-Unrest grips WB's Bhatpara again, 1 killed & 3 injured in the conflict
+Section 144 imposed in WB's Bhatpara as clash grips claiming 1 life & injuring 3

 Kolkata, June 20: One person was shot dead and three others were seriously injured in Bhatpara area of West Bengal's North 24 Parganas district as clashes broke out between two groups on Thursday, a police officer said.
+Meanwhile, section 144 has been imposed in the place.

 The deceased has been identified as Rambabu Shaw, while the details of those injured in the incident were yet to be ascertained, he said.